storj/docs/app/dcs/api/storj-ipfs-pinning/page.md

 ### HTTP via Storj IPFS Gateway

 For best performance, we have provided a Storj IPFS Gateway.
-This gateway will only host content pinned to Storj DCS, so it is not like other public IPFS gateways.
+This gateway will only host content pinned to Storj, so it is not like other public IPFS gateways.

 You can construct a link like this: